AIM-Android/AdvAndroidUtilsDemo/doc/AdvIndustrySDK Document.md

 public class NotSystemAppException extends Exception
 ```

-Exception will be thrown when it is't a system app.
+Exception will be thrown when it isn't a system app.

 Constructor: